 The ruins are buried in the jungle and are less visited than many others.
 However, they do still get busy, particularly around the main pyramid that you can climb.
 We also caught sight of some monkeys playing in the trees above us so be sure to look all around you.

 After a sweaty morning in the jungle, head to a cenote to cool off.
-Cenotes are natural sinkholes into underground rivers and are an absolute must visit in the Yucatan.
-There are three cave cenotes very close to the Coba ruins that are a great choice particularly if you took the bus to the ruins as you can rent a bike and go there solo.
+Cenotes are natural sinkholes into underground rivers and are an absolute must-visit in any Yucatan itinerary.
+There are three cave cenotes very close to the Cobá ruins that are a great choice particularly if you took the bus to the ruins as you can rent a bike and go there solo.

 Our hosts recommended that we visit Cenote Sac Actun.
-It was a longer drive as it’s in a different direction from town but was a great suggestion.
+It was a longer drive than some other options as it’s in a different direction from town but was a great suggestion.
 It’s a cave type of cenote that requires a guide for a tour.

 Day 3 – Sian Ka’an Biosphere Reserve or swim with turtles in Akumal